Can you prove today which firmware version is running on which batch of your components – and who programmed them?

 Contact us

-What Is the Cyber Resilience Act – and who does it affect?
+What is the Cyber Resilience Act – and who does it affect?

 The Cyber Resilience Act (CRA) is an EU regulation that establishes binding cybersecurity requirements for all products with digital elements, applying from 11 December 2027.
 It affects manufacturers, importers and distributors of connected and programmable products in the EU – including embedded systems, IoT devices, industrial controls and automotive components.